sakho3600/mobile-ticket/README.md

 ## Proxy to Back end

-Mobile Ticket solution is intended to work with QMATIC API Gateway service which provides anonymous access to Orchestra REST API.
+Mobile Ticket solution is intended to work with QMATIC API Gateway service, which provides anonymous access to Orchestra REST API.
 The Mobile Ticket solution is required to be hosted separately and all the REST API calls are proxied to avoid cross domain access violations.
-The current implementation is indented to be hosted on node.js and proxing is provided via express-http-proxy (https://www.npmjs.com/package/express-http-proxy).
+The current implementation is intended to be hosted on node.js and proxying is provided via express-http-proxy (https://www.npmjs.com/package/express-http-proxy).

 ###### Configuring the Proxy for Development Environment